jozefchutka/YHaxen/README.md

 ```

 - if a haxelib lib contains .dev file, haxe compiler is not able to use specific lib version with -lib $lib:$version
+- if a lib A contains dependency B defined in haxelib.json with version C a haxe compiler cannot override it using `haxe -lib A -lib B:D`